How to Pay for College

 There are two main types of financial aid: need-based aid and merit-based aid.
-Generally, grants are based on financial need, the difference between college costs and ability to pay.
-Scholarships are based on merit, such as academic, athletic or artistic talent, or strange skills, such as making a prom costume out of duct tape.
+Generally, grants are based on financial need, the difference between college costs, and the student’s ability to pay.
+Scholarships are based on merit, such as academic, athletic, or artistic talent, or strange skills, such as making a prom costume out of duct tape.

-Be sure to appeal for more financial aid if the family is affected by special circumstances.
+Be sure to appeal to your financial aid office for a large financial aid package if your family is affected by special circumstances.
 Special circumstances include anything that changed since the base year and anything that distinguishes the family’s ability to pay from that of the typical family.
-This can include job loss, salary reductions, high unreimbursed medical and dental expenses, high dependent care costs for a special needs child or elderly parent, casualty losses, private K-12 tuition, parents enrolled at least half-time in college, homelessness and disability-related expenses.
+This can include job loss, salary reductions, high unreimbursed medical and dental expenses, high dependent care costs for a special needs child or elderly parent, casualty losses, private K-12 tuition, parents enrolled at least half-time in college, homelessness, and disability-related expenses.